MariusASvane/flight_tracker/README.md

 #### Flight Tracker Twitter Bot

-This is a Python script that fetches flight data from an XML feed and posts a tweet for flight arrivals and departures.
-The script also checks the difference between the scheduled and actual times for each flight.
+This is a Python script that fetches flight data from an XML feed and posts a tweet for flight arrivals and departures at Bergen Airport Flesland.
+The script uses Avinor's flight data API.

 ##### Prerequisites
   - Python 3.x